microsoft/documentdb/docs/v1/opentelemetry_design_phase2.md

 7. **Capacity Planning**: Data-driven insights for resource allocation
 8. **Cross-Team Collaboration**: Shared observability data for development and operations

-## Implementation Plan

-1. **Phase 2a**: Add distributed tracing infrastructure and basic spans
-2. **Phase 2b**: Implement context propagation within the gateway
-3. **Phase 2c**: Add structured logging with trace correlation
-4. **Phase 2d**: Extend metrics with additional operational indicators
-5. **Phase 2e**: Implement backend context propagation (MongoDB to PostgreSQL)
-6. **Phase 2f**: Set up sample dashboards and alerting rules

 ## Conclusion

-The comprehensive OpenTelemetry instrumentation plan builds on the foundation established in Phase 1, adding distributed tracing and structured logging to complete the observability triad.
 By exporting all telemetry via OTLP, we ensure compatibility with a wide range of backend systems while maintaining a unified approach to observability.

 This implementation will provide operators and developers with unprecedented visibility into the DocumentDB gateway's behavior, enabling faster troubleshooting, more informed decision-making, and ultimately a more reliable service for end users.